 Brushed concrete is a low maintenance option and doesn’t require regular upkeep.
 It can often last 30-40 years.

-Brushed concrete might seem simple at first, but there are actually a variety of choices you can make to personalize it.
-This can range from choosing different colors, different brush designs, or even enhancing the look with stylized applications of grass or stones to separate slabs of concrete.
+Concrete might seem simple at first, but there are actually a variety of choices you can make to personalize it.
+This can range from choosing different colors or enhancing the look with stylized applications of stones to separate slabs of concrete.
 Take a look at some possible style options below:

 Exposed Aggregate Concrete